3 Common Tree Insects Wichita Homeowners Should Watch For

 - Inspect Your Trees: Scale insects are easier to spot when they have their protective coating.
 To find the nymphs before they develop their shells, place a piece of double-sided tape on the tree and look for any nymphs on it twice a week.

 - Keep Your Plant Stress-Free: Scale thrives on stressed plants, so do what you can to keep them vigorous.
-Provide supplemental water and fertilization when the tree lacks hydration and nutrients, and use proper mulching practices.

 2. Bagworms

 Bagworms are a major problem in Wichita and attack numerous tree species.
-Conifers, such as cedars and pines, are the most common hosts for bagworms, though they also attack deciduous trees like boxelder, sycamores, or maples.
+Conifers, such as cedars and pines, are the most common hosts for bagworms, though they also attack deciduous trees like boxelder, sycamores, and maples.

 Once bagworms find an appropriate host, they begin feeding on it and constructing the silken bag they take their name from.
 These bags are brown and hang down from the tree.
 It’s easy to confuse them at a glance for pine cones hanging from a branch, but a close inspection will reveal the insect.
 The bags help protect the larvae from predators like birds.